 Year of Birth: 2009

-Hobbies/Interests: Logan enjoys cats, reading, & playing with Legos.
+Hobbies/Interests: Logan enjoys reading & playing with Legos.

-Favorite Things: Logan loves to play in the snow.
+Favorite Things: Logan likes to stay active and loves to play outdoors.

 Reaching out is the first step to changing a child’s life.